 The Amazon Camperforce Workamping Application Process

 We filled out the application and waited about a month than we got an ‘online interview’ which was more of an information class.
 I had read that if you get to that point you are in.
 We choose the Murfreesboro, TN location and we received a list of campgrounds.
 The other locations to choose from were Haslet, TX (Dallas) Which filled instantly, Campbellsville Ky, and Jeffersonville, IN.
+(See how it all started in our planning post)

 The Amazon Camperforce Campgrounds